Prinz Adalbert-class cruiser: World War I

 The two ships were re-mobilized after the outbreak of World War I in August 1914.
 Prinz Adalbert was initially assigned to the IV Scouting Group, and alternated between the North and Baltic Seas for various operations, including cruising with the fleet during the raid on Yarmouth in early November.
-Friedrich Carl was sent to the Cruiser Division of the Baltic Sea commanded by Konteradmiral (Rear Admiral) Ehler Behring, where she served as his flagship.
+Friedrich Carl was sent to the Cruiser Division of the Baltic Sea commanded by KAdm Ehler Behring, where she served as his flagship.
 The division was based in Neufahrwasser in Danzig.
 Behring was ordered to attack the Russian port of Libau, which was believed to be a staging area for British submarines.
 On 17 November, while steaming to Libau, Friedrich Carl struck a pair of Russian naval mines off Memel.
 The ship's crew managed to keep the cruiser afloat long enough to allow nearby vessels to take off the entire crew before she sank; only seven men were killed in the attack.
 The remainder of the operation proceeded as planned, however, and several blockships were sunk in the harbor entrance.